-As indicated in (4) above, system security cannot be ensured independently from the technical capabilities of Power Generating Modules.
-Regular coordination at the level of generation and adequate performance of equipment connected to the networks with robustness to face disturbances and to help to prevent any large disturbance or to facilitate restoration of the system after a collapse are fundamental prerequisites.
+As indicated in (6) above, system security cannot be ensured independently from the technical capabilities of Power Generating Modules.
+Regular coordination at the level of generation and adequate performance of equipment connected to the networks with robustness to face

-Also as stated in (4) above, secure system operation is only possible by close cooperation of Power Generating Facility Owners with Network Operators in an appropriate way.
+Also as stated in (6) above, secure system operation is only possible by close cooperation of Power Generating Facility Owners with Network Operators in an appropriate way.
 Consequently, the transmission system and the Power Generating Modules need to be considered as one entity from a systems engineering perspective.
 It is therefore of crucial importance that Power Generating Modules are obliged to meet the requirements and to provide the technical capabilities with relevance to system security.